gabriel-logan/react-native-web-webpack-template/README.md

 ### React Native Cli - Webpack

+Basic starter template, showing how to correctly configure React Native Web using React Native Cli, using webpack and typescript.

 First install React Native, if you already have it installed, skip this step.

 ```shell